jonlaing/effex/REACT-MIGRATION.md

 - Stale closure bugs when you forget a dependency
 - `useCallback` and `useMemo` everywhere for performance

-Effect UI has none of this.
+Effex has none of this.
 Create signals wherever you want.
 Use them wherever you want.
 The reactivity system tracks dependencies automatically:

 ```ts
 // React: Must memoize, manage deps, avoid stale closures